oddacious/oddacious.github.io/_posts/2015-10-29-where-the-puck-stops.md

 </div>

-Now the general media uses save percentage, which is the percentage of shots (which in hockey parlance exclude blocks by oher players) that a goalie stops.
+Now the general media uses save percentage, which is the percentage of shots (which in hockey parlance exclude blocks by other players) that a goalie stops.
 This should be a better metric of how well the goalie protects his net against shots directed at him.
 Save percentage is not quite as easy to visualize as GAA, but it has the advantage that it controls for shot counts.
 However, there are still issues.
 Perhaps some shots are tougher to stop than others.
 For example, if powerplay shots are